python/cpython/Doc/library/optparse.rst

 :mod:`optparse`'s ability to generate help and usage text automatically is useful for creating user-friendly command-line interfaces.
-All you have to do is supply a :attr:`help` value for each option, and optionally a short usage message for your whole program.
+All you have to do is supply a :attr:`~Option.help` value for each option, and optionally a short usage message for your whole program.
 Here's an OptionParser populated with user-friendly (documented) options::

    usage = "usage: %prog [options] arg1 arg2"